 8. New Account Feature.

-New Account is a beta feature that helps user with two routine tasks:
+New Account is a feature that helps user with two routine tasks:

 (a) Bringing password from the page where account is created to the login page.

 (b) Updating password in Passcard when you change it on web site using password change form.